 - County C-Stat

-The Performance Management unit provides counties with services and resources to assist in performance improvement efforts on the county-facing C-Stat measures.
-Services include access to monthly performance data, peer-to-peer exchanges on effective county practices, and other products that establish connections between CDHS offices and six divisions.
+The Performance Management Division provides counties with services and resources to assist in performance improvement efforts on the county-facing C-Stat measures.
+Services include access to monthly performance data, peer-to-peer exchanges on effective county practices, Annual Performance Summaries (by request), and other products that establish connections between CDHS offices and six divisions.

 CDHS also has two positions that focus on County C-Stat measures and are available to serve as a resource to counties.